Why don’t I have power even though my neighbors do? CenterPoint Energy in Houston Explains what a ‘nested outage’ is.

 That could be why you still don’t have power, even though your neighborhoods do.

-CenterPoint Energy has published a map that shows when different areas can expect power to return.
-Still, some areas – such as parts of Katy, Humble and Magnolia – will have to wait to turn on their lights and air conditioning.
+CenterPoint Energy has published a map showing when different areas can expect power to return.
+Still, some areas—such as parts of Katy, Humble, and Magnolia—will have to wait to turn on their lights and air conditioning.

 Nested outages occur due to the intricate interconnectedness of the power distribution network.
 Electricity is delivered to homes and businesses through a complex system of substations, transformers, and power lines.
 When a primary outlet or line is compromised, it disrupts the flow of electricity to other connected areas, triggering additional outages.